abuturabofficial/abuturabofficial/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Tryhackme learning paths
+- 🔭 I’m currently working on Tryhackme learning paths.

-    My Profile on TryHackMe
+    My Profile on TryHackMe:
     https://tryhackme.com/p/smdotdev

-- 🌱 I’m currently learning CyberSecurity along with few of the programming related courses
+- 🌱 I’m currently learning CyberSecurity along with few of the programming related courses.

 - 📹 CyberFront is my YouTube channel, where I mainly focus on the content related to the cybersecurity, but not limited to.